-Status and Terms: Describe the terms unde which the severance will be (or was) paid (e.g., "quarterly payments over two years" or "lump sum before entering government service").
-If the severance is being (o was) paid pursuant to an established agreement or company policy, also note that fact in your description.
-Consult your ethics official for additional assistance regarding to all language.
+Status and Terms: Describe the terms under which the severance will be (or was) paid (e.g., "quarterly payments over two years" or "lump sum before entering government service").
+If the severance is being (or was) paid pursuant to an established agreement or company policy, also note that fact in your description.
+Consult your ethics official for additional assistance regarding the language.

-Date: Provide the month and y car in which you became covered by the policy or arrangement that provides condots severance payment.
+Date: Provide the month and year in which you became covered by the policy or arrangement that provides for a severance payment.